gxshub/book-and-library-management-system-v1/README.md

 ## Changes in Iteration 2

 - Expanded User Stories in Library Service
-- **CQRS Application Architecture**: Separated Library Service into Command Application Services (state mutation via aggregate roots) and Query Application Services (read-only projections).
+- Expanded Domain Models in Library Service
+- **CQRS** Application Architecture for the Library Service
-- Implemented **Event Sourcing** for the `InventoryAggregate` in the Library Service.
+- Implemented **Event Sourcing** for the Inventory component in the Library Service's domain model.

 ## Project Intention